MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-faqs.md

 Answer: Yes.
 Learn how to configure your settings: [Government cloud settings](spmt-settings.md#government-cloud-support)

 **Question**: Can I migrate only Site Pages?
 Answer: Yes, However, site pages can only be migrated by uploading a CSV or JSON file.

+**Question**: What authentication methods does SPMT support connecting to SharePoint Online?
+Answer: SPMT only supports username & password.

 **JSON Example**
 >>>>>>> main